larryhastings/correlate/README.md

 * Second, the *last* maybe said by each woman is always, effectively, a *yes*.

-Iterate backwards through this list of operations, and the first time you see any particular woman reply with *maybe*, change that answer to a *yes.*
+Now, we iterate backwards through this list of matches, and the first time we see any particular woman reply *maybe*, we change that answer to a *yes.*

 Next, observe that we can swap any two adjacent operations--with one important caveat.
 We must maintain an invariant: for every woman `X`, for every operation containing `X` that happens after `X` says *yes*, `X` must say *no.*

 Thus, if there are two adjacent operations `P` and `Q`, where `P` is currently first, and we want to swap them so `Q` is first,